AgafonovGrigory/SABR-model-calibration/README.md

 Main results can be seen [here](https://github.com/AgafonovGrigory/SABR-model-calibration/blob/main/SABR_calibration.ipynb)

-[External_functions.py](https://github.com/AgafonovGrigory/SABR-model-calibration/blob/main/external_functions.py) file contains function for calculating implied volatility using the Hagan formula, function for Levenberg-Marquardt Method and some other functions.
+[External_functions.py](https://github.com/AgafonovGrigory/SABR-model-calibration/blob/main/external_functions.py) file contains a function for calculating implied volatility using the Hagan formula,  a function for Levenberg-Marquardt method and some other functions.

 [SABR_class.py](https://github.com/AgafonovGrigory/SABR-model-calibration/blob/main/SABR_class.py) file contains SABR class.
 This class has methods fit_iv, predict_iv, predict_call_price, predict_put_price.
-The first one fits the parameters of the SABR model to the market implied volatility while the others predict volatility call and put prices using calibrated parameters.
+The first one fits the parameters of the SABR model to the market implied volatility while the others predict volatility, call and put prices using calibrated parameters.

 ### SABR model definition
 Under the SABR (stochastic $\\alpha, \\beta, \\rho$) model the stock price is governed by the following system of SDE: